clydebarrow/esphome-docs-hugo/content/components/vbus.md

 The `VBus` Component provides status reading connectivity to solar heat energy collector controllers using VBus protocol.
-These devices are mainly produced by Resol, often also found under different brand names like Viessmann, Kioto, Wagner etc. The component currently supports natively the models in the table below but any device can be added via lambda by knowing [its packet structure](https://danielwippermann.github.io/resol-vbus).
+These devices are mainly produced by Resol, often also found under different brand names like Viessmann, Kioto, Wagner etc. The component currently supports natively the models in the table below but any device can be added via lambda by knowing [its packet structure ](https://danielwippermann.github.io/resol-vbus).

 {{< img src="resol_deltasol_bs_plus.jpg" alt="Image" class="center" >}}